-After Effects CS6 includes a significant change from After Effects CS5.5 regarding the ability to use network rendering without activation of render-only instances of the application, known as render engines.
+After Effects CS6 and After Effects CC include a significant change from After Effects CS5.5 regarding the ability to use network rendering without activation of render-only instances of the application, known as render engines.

 After Effects CS5.5 had to be activated (serial number entered) on render-only machines due to licensing restrictions for certain codecs.
 See this post by After Effects product manager Steve Forde for more background about this.

-In After Effects CS6, you can now run aerender or use the watch folder functionality in a non-royalty-bearing mode, without activating the render-only instances of the application.
+In After Effects CS6 and later, you can now run aerender or use the watch folder functionality in a non-royalty-bearing mode, without activating the render-only instances of the application.

 In this non-royalty-bearing mode, the following codec-specific features are disabled:

 - decoding and encoding (import and export) of MPEG-2 video, including formats that are based on MPEG-2 video: XDCAM EX, XDCAM HD and other formats in MXF OP1a containers, and HDV